SuperOfficeDocs/superoffice-docs/user-guide/en/user-management/role/index.md

 [!include[Requirement](../includes/note-anon-req.md)]

-Using role-based security in SuperOffice CRM, you can customise roles for different access levels in the company.
+Using role-based security in SuperOffice CRM, you can customize roles for different access levels in the company.

 A role describes two things: